ourresearch/research-level-altmetrics/post.md

 ```

 ### Source-weighted mention counts using Altmetric score

-*TODO write why weighted counts*
+The total count is interesting, but of course mentions are not all created equal, and just summing mentions sweeps this under the rug.
+There's always been much interest in altmetrics research in weighting different types of mentions.
+There are a number of different kinds of weights we could use, depending on the questions we're asking;if we're interested in research impact we might look at F1000 mentions and online peer reviews, but if we're interested in impact on online discussion we might more heavily weight Facebook.

+Be far the most used weighting scheme, in practice, is the Altmetric Score.
+The score is *mostly* open and [details are available online](https://help.altmetric.com/support/solutions/articles/6000060969-how-is-the-altmetric-attention-score-calculated-), although some of the finer-grained weightings are not available.
+We can use the weights shared to approximate an Altmetric Score at the person level, by multiplying each mention of a person's work by its weight, then summing these.
+(It's an approximation because some weights are not shared online, eg of specific news sources, and also because Twitter weights are based on number of unique *tweeters* not Tweets.)

-Like the pure counts, the weighted ones are highly skewed.
-However, they have an interesting property that when we log-transform the bins, we get a relatively normal-shaped distribution, which is quite useful in many contexts:
+Like the pure counts, the weighted count sums are highly skewed.
+However, they have an interesting property that is not true of pure mention counts: when we log-transform the bins, we get a relatively normal-shaped distribution, which is quite useful in many contexts.
+This difference is largely true because of the lower weight given to tweets in this system, which causes them to skew the distribution less.

 ```r
 # altmetric scores